kiwi-lemongrass/DSE3101-Enhancing-Urban-Transport/README.md

 - Tiffany Irene Prasetio

 ## 1. Project Description
 This project is a group project under course code DSE3101.
-Our aim is to identify and analyze commuter hubs and public transport accessibility in Singapore to support urban planning and development.
-By leveraging data from the LTA DataMall, we will assess the density and distribution of transport services in relation to population centers, providing valuable insights for city planners and developers.
+Our aim is to create an app which can help those who are going to rent or buy a house in Singapore.
+By leveraging data from the LTA DataMall, we will assess the density and distribution of transport services in relation to population centers, providing valuable insights for the public.

 ## 2. Problem Statement